-Pulau Bawean is an Indonesian island located approx 150 km (90 ml) north of Surabaya (Java).
-The island is round-shaped (approx 15 km / 9 ml in diameter) and circumnavigated by a narrow ring road.
+Pulau Bawean is an Indonesian island located approx 150 km (90 mi) north of Surabaya (Java).
+The island is round-shaped (approx 15 km / 9 mi in diameter) and circumnavigated by a narrow ring road.
 At the isle's center is an extinct volcano (highest elevation point 655 m above sea level).
 Bawean's population is around 70,000, but over 2/3 of the men are temporarily living and working abroad (Singapore, Malaysia, other parts of Indonesia).
-This results iin over 2/3 female population, which is why the island is often called Pulau Putr (Island of Women).
+This results in over 2/3 female population, which is why the island is often called Pulau Putr (Island of Women).

-Over 1/2 the island's population lives in Sangkapura (on the southern coast).
+Over 1/2 of the island's population lives in Sangkapura (on the southern coast).
 This is the world's only habitat for the endemic Bawean deer (aka Bawean hog deer).
-A result of human activities, less than 10% of the island is covered by rainforest, and 15% is covered by artificially planted teak (hardwood tree).
-Rare animals and seabirds found on the island include crab-eating macaque (monkey), Sunda porcupine (rodent), small Indian civet, Asian palm civet, black-capped night heron and purple heron, great frigatebird, gull-billed tern, lizards, reticulated pythons, saltwater crocodiles.
+As a result of human activities, less than 10% of the island is covered by rainforest, and 15% is covered by artificially planted teak (hardwood tree).
+Rare animals and seabirds found on the island include crab-eating macaque (monkey), Sunda porcupine (rodent), small Indian civet, Asian palm civet, black-capped night heron, and purple heron, great frigatebird, gull-billed tern, lizards, reticulated pythons, saltwater crocodiles.

 Around Bawean are located large oil and gas fields.
-The island has schools, pharmacies and small clinics (no hospital), one main road along the coast (length 55 km / 34 ml).
-Most travel is done by bicycles, horses and carts.
+The island has schools, pharmacies, and small clinics (no hospital), one main road along the coast (length 55 km / 34 mi).
+Most travel is done by bicycles, horses, and carts.
 Bawean's main port town is Sangkapura (south coast).
 The port serves passenger ferry connections with East Java (Gresik) and Madura (Sumenep).